svandragt/repoman/README.md

 Repoman is a script to export and import a list of git repositories.

+> Use repoman to generate a list of - and clone - multiple repositories with one command.

 When run, repoman scans the working directory for .git folders and echoes its relative path with the git remote.
 You can save this into a file.

 When these contents are piped into Repoman, repositories will be cloned into this directory structure.